ENGLISH

 continuing Federal oversight failures in other industries are

-The Congress should establish an independent commission of
+Congress should establish an independent commission of unbiased

-experts to fully investigate and evaluate the history and
+fully investigate and evaluate the history and efficacy of the

-efficacy of the Senior Executive Service.
-It must prepare
+Senior Executive Service.
+It must prepare a comprehensive

-a comprehensive report of its findings and recommendations for
+report of its findings and recommendations for future

 Commission should investigate whether the current practice of